 Birmingham City Council’s Adult Education Service (BAES) currently works with schools, colleges, third sector organisations and local community groups to deliver a range of learning opportunities for adults, families and communities across Birmingham.

-BAES is funded mainly through the Skills Funding Agency (SFA).
-The Council is responsible for the delivery of the provision in accordance with any specific requirements of the SFA and the pre-qualification questionnaire and invitation to tender completed by the Council as the contract holder.
+BAES is funded mainly through the Education and Skills Funding Agency (ESFA).
+The Council is responsible for the delivery of the provision in accordance with any specific requirements of the ESFA and the pre-qualification questionnaire and invitation to tender completed by the Council as the contract holder.

 This policy outlines the management charges and fees for those Providers who are subcontracted by the Council to deliver Community Learning and accredited programmes funded by the Adult Skills Budget.